bmdeeal/quig/readme.txt

 System requirements:

-quig has been tested under Raspbian Linux and Windows 10 (via MSYS2). quig requires SDL2, SDL_image, and Lua 5.3.
-In addition, the GUI launcher requires YAD and bash, and it currently is not known to run on Windows. quig will run on a wide range of hardware -- quig has even been run on a Raspberry Pi Zero (running at 1x resolution), with minor frame drops. quig was initially developed on a Raspberry Pi 2, and runs acceptably in software mode at 3x resolution there. quig runs very well on a Raspberry Pi 4, supporting hardware mode and vsync there.
+quig has been tested under Raspbian Linux and Windows 10 (via MSYS2). quig requires SDL2, SDL_image, SDL_mixer, and Lua 5.3.
+In addition, the GUI launcher requires YAD and bash (so it currently is not known to run on Windows). quig will run on a wide range of hardware -- quig has even been run on a Raspberry Pi Zero (running at 1x resolution), with minor frame drops in the example game astro-burst. quig was initially developed on a Raspberry Pi 2, and runs acceptably in software mode at 3x resolution there. quig runs very well on a Raspberry Pi 4, supporting hardware mode and vsync there.

 ===